scriptrdotio/howto/README.md

 # Solution Architects

-If you are a solution architect and you would like to undertand more about process development with scriptr.io, supported architectures, configurations, etc. we suggest reading the [scriptr.io solution architect booklet](./architecture/solution_architect_booklet.md)
+If you are a solution architect and you would like to understand more about process development with scriptr.io, supported architectures, configurations, etc. we suggest reading the [scriptr.io solution architect booklet](./architecture/solution_architect_booklet.md)

 # How to...